 Students choosing the Pre-Allied Health concentration focus more on the science courses required for application to Allied Health graduate programs like occupational therapy, physical therapy, or athletic training.
 These students are encouraged to seek internships in different healthcare environments.

-Learning to Empower Others through psycho-motor, cognitive, and affective development in the medical, fitness, and public health settings.
+To teach students how to empower others through psych-motor, cognitive and affective development in the medical, public health, and fitness settings.

 Learning Outcomes for Integrated Health Sciences, BS